Choosing the Best Weight

 There are four kinds of users where extra care needs to be taken and personal preference may need to be constrained for safety reasons.

 - Children under the age of three or who still sleep in a bed or crib with rails should, in general, not use a weighted blanket without the direct recommendation of their physician.
-At that age a child may not have the strength or the awareness to be able to list a blanket off of their face when needed and it therefore can become a suffocation risk.
+At that age a child may not have the strength or awareness required to remove the blanket when necessary, making it a suffocation risk.
 For similar safety reasons, a young child should also never be left alone while using a weighted blanket.

-- At the other end of the spectrum, the elderly, can sometimes have strength or mental acuity issues and thus you should get a physician’s approval before using a weighted blanket with people in this group.
+- The elderly can also have strength or mental acuity issues and thus you should get a physician’s approval before using a weighted blanket with people in this group.

 - You should ALWAYS check with a medical professional before using a weighted blanket on a child or if there are any questions or safety concerns